dragon7-fc/misc/algorithm/LeetCode/[Medium] 1123. Lowest Common Ancestor of Deepest Leaves.md

 * The given tree will have between `1` and `1000` nodes.
 * Each node of the tree will have a distinct value between `1` and `1000`.

+**Note:** This question is the same as 865: [https://leetcode.com/problems/smallest-subtree-with-all-the-deepest-nodes/](https://leetcode.com/problems/smallest-subtree-with-all-the-deepest-nodes/)

 # Submissions
 ---
 **Solution 1:**